Viable bounce from non-minimal inflation: Constructing the model

 \subsubsection{Background dynamics}

-In this section, we construct a model which is conformal to the scalar part of the above inflationary action.
-Please note that, in order to differentiate the model from the inflationary counterpart, we will keep the additional matter part in the original form.
+In this section, as mentioned earlier, we construct a model which is conformal to the scalar part of the above inflationary action and we will keep the additional matter part in the original form, as this will ensure the conformal invariance is broken between the two models, and hence the physics.
 The conformal transformation is a redefinition of the metric field as well as the scale factor as

-$g^{b}_{\mu \nu}$ is new metric describing the bouncing Universe, whereas, $g^{I}_{\mu \nu}$ is the old metric related to the inflationary Universe.
-Here we are interested in transforming inflationary scale factor solution into bouncing scalar factor solution.
+$g^{b}_{\mu \nu}$ is the new metric describing the bouncing Universe, whereas, $g^{I}_{\mu \nu}$ is the old metric related to the inflationary Universe.
+Here we are interested in transforming the inflationary scale factor solution into a bouncing solution.
 Under such transformation, any general non-minimal theory \eqref{Eq:non-minimal-action} transforms into